 Notice a theme so far this year, in addition to bread?

-The pancakes browned well (on the first side - no pancakes brown well after flipped), which really made them seem pancake-like.
+I love weekend breakfast.
+Recently, this has involved me baking every weekend, but I changed things up last weekend by trying Almond Flour Pancakes.
+It was a very easy and fast recipe, gluten-free but with a short, uncomplicated ingredient list.
+There was also a pomegranate syrup I could have made, but I was absolutely fine with the pancake syrup I had in the fridge.The pancakes browned well (on the first side - no pancakes brown well after flipped), which really made them seem pancake-like.
 They smelled eggy while they cooked, but I didn't notice it when eating them.
 Alex really noticed the different texture.
 The pancakes were moist and soft - think marzipan without the sugar, or a very soft cornbread.
 They were tender and a little fragile and crumbly.
 If you like your pancakes on the savory side, make them as above.
 I don't.
 Next time I will cut the salt back or out entirely, and add about a tablespoon of sugar.
 That said, you don't notice the salt that much if you eat them with syrup.
 The almond flavor in these was subtle; I would add 1/4 to 1/2 teaspoon almond extract if I wanted something that really screamed almond.

 I was really pleased with this recipe.
 It's gluten-free, relatively low carb (if you're into that thing), and has healthy fats and a good amount of protein.
 The pancakes were simple to make, cooked well, and didn't require unusual ingredients to replace the flour.
 I would make these pancakes again in a heartbeat.